ruchisahota/gaia/doc/documentation.md

 ##### Parameters

 - `appliedServices` (boolean): Valid when retrieved for a given enforcer and returns the applied services.
+- `setServices` (boolean): Instructs the backend to cache the services that were resolved. services.

 #### `GET /enforcers/:id/poke`